Cyb3r-Jak3/pypy-flask/README.md

 # PyPy Flask

 Docker base image for deploying python applications on pypy with flask, gunicorn and gevent.
 Saves on container build time with wrapping it all into one repo.
-This image is available from DockerHub, Github, and Gitlab.
+This image is available from DockerHub, GitHub, and Gitlab.

+## Tags

+Images are tagged in the format: `slim|alpine-FlaskVersion-GunicornVersion-GeventVersion` i.e. `ghcr.io/cyb3r-jak3/pypy-flask:alpine-2.0.1-20.1.0-21.8.0`.
+There is also just plain `slim|alpine` which is always the latest versions i.e. `ghcr.io/cyb3r-jak3/pypy-flask:alpine`

 ## Using